geopandas/geopandas/doc/source/docs/user_guide/io.rst

     countries_gdf["country_center"] = countries_gdf["country_center"].to_wkt()
     countries_gdf.to_file("countries.geojson", driver='GeoJSON')

-For multi-layer formats such as geopackage it is also possible to write additional geometry columns to separate layers, instead of saving as WKT or WKB within a single layer.
+For multi-layer formats such as GeoPackage, it is possible to write additional geometry columns to separate layers instead of saving them as WKT or WKB within a single layer.

 Spatial databases
 -----------------